OliviaZ0826/4111-proj1-ReservationSystem/README.md

 ## The parts that we choose not to use in Part 3:

 Patient Interaction: During the payment process, patients are allowed to make payments through the platform linked with their insurance information conveniently.
+Also, we do not include pertinent medical history because those information should be asked during the appointment time and sometimes it is private to the patient so that we decide not to include in our patient profile.
 Doctor Interaction: None.